Universal Paid Family and Medical Leave Under Consideration in Congress

 What does the status quo look like?

-Most people will need to take time off work to care for themselves or their families at some point, but only one in five (21%) workers have access to paid family leave through their employer.
+Most people will need to take time off work to care for themselves or their families at some point, but only about one in four (23%) workers have access to paid family leave through their employer.
 That share is even lower for low-wage and part-time workers, and in certain occupations (Figure 1).
+Data on the share of workers with access to paid medical leave for a longer, serious illness are limited, although 40% of workers are estimated to have access to short-term disability insurance.

 How would this proposal intersect with existing state-level and voluntary employer paid leave programs?